stryju/grunt-bushcaster/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-* 0.1.0 2014-11-12 long awaited PR from @rodikal that includes work of **Laurent Verbruggen** that fixes the tricky hashing inception :-)
+* 0.1.0 2014-11-12 long awaited PR from [@rodikal](https://github.com/rodikal) that includes work of [@laurentverbruggen](https://github.com/laurentverbruggen) that fixes the tricky hashing inception :-)
 * 0.0.7 2013-11-22 fixed error with map / files objects not being purged for more than one task
 * 0.0.6 2013-11-06 tweaked the way the requirejs references processing work ...oh, and docs
 * 0.0.5 2013-10-30 erm... docs fix